 In a nutshell, comparing myself to others helps me be a better, more effective, and happier person.
 I know where I stand, where I can (and WANT) to improve, and what I just don’t give a rats ass about.
 So when I notice Glenda’s perfect hair it doesn’t bother me.
 Because I honestly don’t care about my hair 99% of the time.
 I know that this comparison will make me feel bad that I look like Gene Simmons and will have learned nothing.
 However, when I notice Glenda benching 100 lbs, I’m like ‘damn, I wanna do that!’ and so I get to work.
 Or when I notice Glenda struggling with drinking enough water while I’m practically a fish, I feel good and my confidence improves.
 Or sometimes when I’m out running and notice my pace is now a little faster than Glenda’s I learn that I AM improving!
 WINNING!

 Do you need to compare yourself to someone?
 I volunteer!
-Come hang out with me in my community and compare away.
+Come hang out with me on my Facebook Page and compare away.
 Only healthy comparisons allowed though!